SouthGreenPlatform/scaffremodler/README.md

 <br>

-Author of scripts
+Referring person of the deposit
 -----------

 Guillaume Martin (CIRAD)
-Paco Derouault

 <br>